 While not every coffee drinker may have been able to do a full coffee tasting in his or her life it’s nice to drink a coffee at its most pure state.
 It shows you exactly the finished product you are drinking and how it was intended to taste.
 When it comes to other coffee shops and coffee companies I tend to add cream and sugar to my coffee, but when it comes to coffee roasted by John Weaver, then I usually choose to drink the coffee black.
 Personal preference along with experience over the past eleven years have allowed me to better gauge the different flavors and nuances in coffees.
 Why sacrifice these flavors and also add in extra calories?

 Drink High Quality Hand Roasted Artisan Coffee

-Here at Weaver’s Coffee & Tea we pride ourselves on roasting the Best Organic Coffee, and believe in supporting Fair Trade Certified Coffee as well as multiple charities.
+Here at Weaver’s Coffee & Tea we pride ourselves on roasting the best coffee, and believe in supporting Fair Trade Certified coffee as well as multiple charities.
 While most of the staff and all of the owners drink their coffee black, we want you to drink your coffee the way you like to drink your coffee.
 Well, maybe not John, he will tell you to drink black coffee.
 John Weaver throughout the last forty years has been perfecting the perfect cup of coffee for you, and as we continue to focus on quality and consistency, we hope you continue to enjoy drinking Weaver’s Coffee as much as we enjoy roasting it for you.

 Alexander Brown attends UCSB and he is Majoring in Global Studies and Minoring in Japanese.
 He enjoys making music in his free time.